aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     value bool,
 }

+// The `init` action takes a nonce variable and passes it to the Init command. action init(nonce int) {
+    publish Init {
+        nonce: nonce,
+    }
+}

-// `Init` is an on-graph command that initializes a graph. command Init {
+// `Init` is a command that initializes a graph. command Init {
     // Local variables for command
     fields {